FLN

 Umu Kulthum Sesay

-Umu Kulthum Sesay is a dedicated legal professional with a strong educational background, having earned her L.L.B Hons. from the University of Sierra Leone – Fourah Bay College, and subsequently her B.L from The Sierra Leone Law School.
-She has gained valuable experience in various roles within the legal field, starting as a Legal Intern at Marrah and Associates Law Firm, then transitioning to a Pupil Barrister at the same firm before joining AdvocAid as a Lawyer.
-Umu’s career objectives are deeply rooted in addressing the injustices and discrimination faced by women and girls in Sierra Leone’s legal system.
+Umu Kulthum Sesay has been a dedicated practicing legal professional in the Superior Courts of Judicature in Sierra Leone, since she was called to the bar in 2023.
+Having earned her L.L.B Hons from the University of Sierra Leone – Fourah Bay College, and subsequently her B.L from The Sierra Leone Law School, she has gained valuable experience in various roles within the legal profession, starting as a Legal Intern at Marrah and Associates Law Firm, then transitioning to a Pupil Barrister before joining AdvocAid as a Lawyer.
+Umu also works as a Research Advocate at Freedom Hub SL and currently volunteers at The Feminist Cohort SL, in a bid to strengthen her career objectives deeply rooted in addressing the injustices and discrimination faced by women and girls in Sierra Leone’s legal system.
 She aims to be an advocate for their rights, providing legal representation, advice, and support to ensure they have access to justice and resources to combat gender-based violence and discrimination.

 Mwamba Yurita Ngoma-Milambo